Tung-Pro/IOBOX/README.md

 ## Troubleshooting

 ### Connection Issues
-- Verify the IOBOX IP address is correct
+- Verify the IOBOX URL is correct (http/https and port if needed)
 - Ensure your computer and IOBOX are on the same network
 - Check firewall settings
+- If using HTTPS with a self-signed certificate, open the device URL once in your browser (e.g. `https://<device-ip>/api/iobox/info`) and accept the warning
+- If it works in Postman but fails in the browser, enable CORS on the device:
+  - `Access-Control-Allow-Origin: *`
+  - `Access-Control-Allow-Methods: GET, POST, OPTIONS`
+  - `Access-Control-Allow-Headers: Content-Type`
-- Try pinging the device: `ping 192.168.101.34`
+- Try pinging the device: `ping <device-ip>`

 ### Network Configuration
 - Make sure you can access the device on the new IP before applying changes